September 4, 2021

 What’s Left of Qualified Immunity in California?

 Qualified immunity in federal civil rights cases, known as “Section 1983 claims”, is not disturbed by SB 2.
 The federal qualified immunity defense – no liability if no violation of a “clearly established” right -- remains in place unless and until the U.S. Supreme Court decides to modify or eliminate the doctrine it created in 1982.
+Justice Clarence Thomas repeatedly has criticized qualified immunity but the Court has yet to reform it.

-Unlike many of the statutes enacted in other states last year following the George Floyd killing, SB 2 does not try to remove all qualified immunity from peace officers.
+Unlike many of the statutes enacted in other states last year following the George Floyd killing, SB 2 does not try to remove all immunity from peace officers.
 Last year, for example, Colorado became the first state to ban qualified immunity entirely as a defense to state constitutional claims against law enforcement.
 Colorado even makes officers personally liable for up to $25,000 of a judgment against them.

 SB 2 Likely to Increase State Civil Rights Litigation